Ningyo Yaki: Traditional Character-Shaped Sponge Cake

-Ningyo Yaki consists of baked Castella cake filled with “Anko (餡子)” sweet Azuki red bean paste and has a character shape.
-Therefore, the dough is made mainly with hen’s egg, wheat flour and sugar (starch syrup).
+Featuring its character shape, Ningyo Yaki is a baked Castella cake filled with “Anko (餡子)” sweet Azuki red bean paste, so the dough is made mainly from hen’s egg, wheat flour, and sugar or starch syrup.

-The traditional Japanese cake, “Taiyaki (たい焼き)” also has an Anko filling and is similar to Ningyo Yaki.
-Taiyaki can be made with the same ingredients as Ningyo Yaki but is definitely shaped like the red sea bream that the Japanese word “Tai (鯛)” means.
+Meanwhile, similar to Ningyo Yaki, the traditional Japanese pancake, “Taiyaki (たい焼き)” also has an Anko filling.
+It can actually be made with the same ingredients as Ningyo Yaki but is definitely shaped like the red sea bream that the word “Tai (鯛)” means.

 Where to Buy Ningyo Yaki in Tokyo

-Since Ningyo Yaki originated in Ningyo-cho, Nihonbashi, Tokyo, the character-shaped sponge cake is one of the traditional sweets that Tokyo boasts.
-Therefore, you can find Ningyo Yaki in various places in Tokyo like the souvenir shops in railroad stations.
+Since Ningyo Yaki originated in Ningyo-Cho, Nihonbashi, Tokyo, the character-shaped sponge cake is one of the traditional sweets that Tokyo prides itself on.